Ways to Celebrate Asian Pacific Heritage Month

 • Highlight contributions in science, government, literature, sports, and the arts.

-• Promote inclusion and cultural awareness.
+• Promote cross-cultural awareness.

 • Address stereotypes and encourage respectful dialogue.